bullno1/bullno1.github.io/_posts/2025-09-16-jiting-a-stack-machine.md

 The initial naive application didn't even yield much gains.
 Only after a bunch of optimizations that it really shines: a 30-46% speedup compared to the computed goto interpreter.
+On a [CM5](https://www.raspberrypi.com/products/compute-module-5/), CPU usage when running uxn-beat is reduced from 60% to around 40%.
 And even that doesn't even sound magical enough [^14].

 A stack machine is an attractive target for compiler writers, esp new comers but making it fast is not trivial.